Let’s take a look at how the real estate market in Clark performed in November of 2019.

 Days on Market:

 One of the questions we’re asked most often is how long it takes to sell a home in Clark.
-The average sold home in Clark in September was sold after only 45 days on the market, slightly slower than the 12 month average of 41 days.
-Buyers who are out and looking for houses are ready to make a move quickly, but the heat of the summer market has cooled off a bit!
+The average sold home in Clark in November was sold after only 48 days on the market, slightly slower than the 12 month average of 43 days.
+Sellers who want to sell their homes quickly may have to adjust expectations or lower their asking price.

 Of course, there are exceptions to this rule and the graph’s dramatic variations are indicators of this.
 Seasonal variability often results in longer DOM in winter and shorter in summer, but the overall trend line above eliminates that seasonal variability.

 - In pristine updated condition,